Warmington, Northamptonshire: Amenities

 In the village there are 28 listed buildings, including the Mill and the Dovecote.

 The farmers fields that encircle the village and give its rural feel, are now mostly owned by the Proby family in nearby Elton village - who are based at Elton Hall.
-As little ago as the 1960s there were as many as 6 local farmers resident in the village employing villagers including John and David Simpson, Don Cooke, and Messrs.
-Kirby, Northern and Horsefield.
+As little ago as the 1960s there were as many as six local farmers resident in the village.

 Transport

 The village can be accessed by a single carriageway main road, the A605, or winding country lanes leading from villages such as Morborne and Ashton via the steep 'Cooke's Hill named after the farmers there in the 1960s and previously known as Broadgate Hill.

 The oldest part of Warmington village is thought to be an area named Eaglethorpe, a small hamlet adjacent to the River Nene.
 A 1500-year-old skeleton was found during an archeological dig in Eaglethorpe during the completion of the A605 bypass in 2002.